|

 This article has been reviewed for accuracy by our peer review team which includes clinicians and medical professionals.
 Learn more about our peer review process.

 No one can accuse Hollywood of being overly sensitive to mental illness and bipolar disorder.
-Whether movies or TV shows, Hollywood productions frequently use bipolar disorder as a plot device to spin the action forward.
-Too often they achieve this result by falling back on stereotypes about the disorder, depicting movie or TV characters with bipolar disorder as overly violent, most often because they’ve failed or refused to take their medication.
+Whether in movies or TV shows, Hollywood productions frequently use bipolar disorder as a plot device to spin the action forward.
+Too often, they achieve this result by falling back on stereotypes about the disorder, depicting movie or TV characters with bipolar disorder as overly violent, most often because they’ve failed or refused to take their medication.

 However, studies have shown that people who have bipolar disorder are more likely to be victims than perpetrators of violence.
 The number of people who refuse their medication is also small.
 In the abstract of her study titled An Analysis of Bipolar Disorder Stereotypes in 21st Century Television Programming, Declan O’Hern of Elon University discusses how the most frequent misrepresentation of mental illness involves violence.